 We would like to encourage everyone in St Paul’s to ask God to place on his or her heart a mission organisation to connect with and uphold.
 A full list of the mission organisations that St Paul’s invests in, on behalf of our congregation, is here.

-Applications are open until Friday 6th September to the Mission Giving fund.
-Applications can only be accepted from members of St Paul’s Church, St Albans.
+Applications are currently closed to the Mission Giving fund.
+Applications are open to HOMER (the amount of our tithe we have left over to distribute after we have given to our regular mission partners) until 24th April and can only be accepted from members of St Paul’s Church, St Albans.
 The application form can be downloaded here and helpful instructions can be downloaded here.

 What can you do?

 - Mission organisations ask for prayer.
 All our mission organisations have prayer letters or prayer requests for specific needs to sign up to receive.
 Sometimes a prayer event to attend or being asked to pray at a particular time, there are lots of creative prayer requests pass through St Paul’s.

 - Voice and a presence in St Pauls are also helpful.
 Some organisations need someone in St Paul’s to be their voice, a representative.
 In St Paul’s we call these people ‘Mission Link’ people.
 These people help our congregation know what their chosen mission organisation is doing.

 - A helping hand is always a practical way forward.
 Some organisations need ‘hands and feet’ to support some aspects of the work e.g. befriending.
 Or this might include serving refreshments at an event.